-The proposed Small Scale Comprehensive Plan Amendment (SSCPA) is a request by Craig Brashier, AICP, of Causseaux, Hewett, & Walpole, Inc., applicant and agent for Tomoka Hills Farms, Inc., for the consideration of an amendment to the City of Alachua Future Land Use Map (FLUM).
-The proposed amendment would change the FLUM Designation on a ±45.3 acre subject property from Agriculture to Community Commercial.
+The proposed Site-Specific Amendment to the Official Zoning Atlas (Rezoning) is a request by Craig Brashier, AICP, of Causseaux, Hewett, & Walpole, Inc., applicant and agent for Tomoka Hills Farms, Inc., for the consideration of an amendment to the Official Zoning Atlas to amend the zoning on a ±45.3 acre subject property from Agricultural (A) to Community Commercial (CC).

-The applicant has submitted a companion application for a Site-Specific Amendment to the Official Zoning Atlas (a rezoning) which proposes to amend the zoning on the subject property from Agricultural (A) to Community Commercial (CC).
+The applicant has submitted a companion Small Scale Comprehensive Plan Amendment which proposes to amend the Future Land Use Map (FLUM) Designation of the subject property from Agriculture to Community Commercial.